This post may contain affiliate links, please see our policy for details.

 How to build a small bedroom closet where there wasn’t one for added storage and organization.

 I’m so excited!
 We’ve just finished the DIY farmhouse bathroom vanity so it’s on to the brand new small bedroom closet.
-We are slowly making progress so I wanted to share where we were and why the construction has stopped.
+We are slowly making progress so I wanted to share where we are with the construction.

 Just a few short weeks ago, this is how the guest bedroom closet looked.
 It was just your standard closet with bifold doors.

 We’ve wanted to add another bathroom since we moved in and this space seemed to make the most sense.
 With almost all the decisions made, construction began.

 We gutted the closet and started the powder room addition by framing out a doorway and adding new electric.

 Wood planks, a DIY vanity, sink, faucet, mirror and lighting were added to finish one side of the powder room.
 The plumbing for the toilet will take some work so we stopped the powder room construction and started on the new bedroom closet.

 Although it’s a small area, a lot of thought and planning went into creating both spaces.
 We knew that if we were going to turn the closet into a powder room, we would have to carve out space for a small bedroom closet.
 Our house only has 3 closets, one in each bedroom, so for storage sake (and resale), we knew we needed to add one back.

 A previous homeowner added the closet (now powder room) in this room, so it was bigger than the other bedroom closets.
 It also had a weird dead area in the corner next to the doorway.
 Since it wasn’t good for much of anything, we thought it would be the perfect place for the closet.

 It will be smaller than the one that was in this room, but it will still have a good amount of storage.